NIEM/NIEM.github.io/model/concepts/augmentation/point/xml/index.md

 ![Augmentation point element](../images/aug-point.png)

-## XML instances
+## Instances

 Augmentation point elements do not appear in XML instances because they are abstract.
 They may only be omitted or replaced by their concrete substitutions.
+See [Augmentation Elements in XML](../../element/xml) for an example of how augmentation elements replace an augmentation point in an instance.

-## XML Schema example
+## Schema example

 This snippet, from a subset of Core, shows how augmentation point element `nc:PersonAugmentationPoint` is defined and referenced by `nc:PersonType`: